CircuitVerse/Blog/content/posts/Harsh_Rao_2025_final_report.md

 My journey so far has been nothing but a roller-coaster.
 Each week I stumbled upon things I didn't know, then learned it, bugged my mentor about it, experimented with it and then implemented it.
 It has truly been a developer's dream till now.
 My mentors and CircuitVerse community have been very helpful and inspirational in my little journey.
 Looking forward to contribute and learn more.

-I would like especially thank my mentor [Aryann Dwivedi](https://github.com/aryanndwi123) for being an amazing mentor and guiding my way out of the walls I kept head-butting into, I would also like to thank  [Niladri Adhikary](https://github.com/niladrix719), [Arnab Das](https://github.com/Arnabdaz), [Aboobacker MK](https://github.com/tachyons), [Vedant Jain](https://github.com/vedant-jain03) and other mentors and circuitverse contributors for helping and mentoring me throught the journey.
+I would especially like to thank my mentor [Aryann Dwivedi](https://github.com/aryanndwi123) for being an amazing mentor and guiding my way out of the walls I kept head-butting into, I would also like to thank  [Niladri Adhikary](https://github.com/niladrix719), [Arnab Das](https://github.com/Arnabdaz), [Aboobacker MK](https://github.com/tachyons), [Vedant Jain](https://github.com/vedant-jain03) and other mentors and circuitverse contributors for helping and mentoring me throught the journey.